mikewyers-kuali/sambal/README.md

 This repository contains the following projects:

 - Cucumber features and step definitions for testing Kuali Student
-- The beginnings of a test API for the Kuali projects.
-This API is called "Sambal".
+- The DSL for the Kuali Student project.
+This is called "Sambal-Kuali" and is its own Ruby gem (meaning it can be installed directly in Ruby with "gem install sambal-kuali", though this step is not absolutely necessary).

-## APIs
+## DSL

-The Sakai APIs are written in Ruby 1.9.2 using the Watir-webdriver and Page Object abstraction layer.
-There are test object classes which allow the test code to persist information about parallel objects created within the system under test
+The DSL is written in Ruby 1.9.2 using the Watir-webdriver and rSmart's "TestFactory" gem.
+It contains page and data object classes which allow the test code to persist information about parallel objects created within the system under test.

 ## Cucumber projects

-You are of course welcome to use the APIs on their own to write your own test scripts using whatever framework you prefer.
-However, if you're interested in getting a fast start and either learning the API by example or leveraging work we've already done, you're welcome to grab our Cucumber projects.
+You are of course welcome to use the DSL on your own to write your own test scripts using whatever framework you prefer.
+However, if you're interested in getting a fast start and either learning the DSL by example or leveraging work we've already done, you're welcome to grab our Cucumber projects.

-Obviously, at the moment the Cucumber projects are in their infancy.

 ## Contribute